Nathan Steiger

 About

-Nathan Steiger is a Senior Lecturer (Assistant Professor) at the Hebrew University of Jerusalem and an Associate Research Scientist at the Lamont-Doherty Earth Observatory of Columbia University.
-He works to understand and elucidate a range of climate phenomena: the extent of climate extremes, the physical mechanisms of severe droughts and pluvials, and the nature of climate variability across historic and geologic time, and the variety exoplanetary atmospheres.
+Nathan Steiger is a Senior Lecturer (Assistant Professor) at the Hebrew University of Jerusalem.
+He works to understand and elucidate a range of planetary phenomena: the extent of climate extremes, the physical mechanisms of severe droughts and pluvials, the nature of climate variability across historic and geologic time, and the variety of exoplanetary atmospheres.

 Curriculum Vitae